 Fallen Leaf Lake Hike trail leads to a low rise and then the lake, with the trails touching the shoreline.
-This hiking trail is approximately 1.25 miles per round trip, which starts from the Fallen Leaf Lake Trailhead.
-This hike is fairly easy and features some beautiful aspens, pines and the views of Fallen Leaf Lake.
+This hiking trail is approximately 1.25 miles per round trip, and starts from the Fallen Leaf Lake Trailhead.
+This hike is fairly easy and features some beautiful aspens, pines, and views of Fallen Leaf Lake.
 The trees and leaves are gorgeous and the views are quite stunning!

 Cascade Falls Hike